 If the shuddering spells seem more like seizures, this can be a far different situation requiring medical care.
-A seizure can be a signal that some sort of trauma or illness has occurred that is affecting the baby’s brain.
-Seizures may look a lot like shuddering spells, only lasting a few seconds and only causing slight tremors in the upper body.
+A seizure can signal that some sort of trauma or illness is affecting the baby’s brain.
+Seizures may look a lot like shuddering spells, lasting a few seconds and only causing slight tremors in the upper body.

-Other times, the seizure could last for a minute or more, indicating something beyond shuddering syndrome.
+Other times, the seizure could last for a minute or more and be more violent, indicating something beyond shuddering syndrome.
 A seizure may manifest as a child staring straight ahead for a time, showing no emotion.
-Occasionally, the seizure may cause a violent shaking of the body, rather than a shivering motion.

-Typically, during shuddering the child does not lose his or her ability to interact with others and does not have a feeling of sleepiness or grogginess after the spell.
-With a seizure, the child may be unresponsive during the attack, and he or she will seem excessively tired after suffering a seizure.
+Typically, while shuddering the child does not lose his or her ability to interact with others and does not have a feeling of sleepiness or grogginess after the spell.
+However, with a seizure the child may be unresponsive during the attack, and he or she will seem excessively tired.